Back to homepage

 The details most readers never saw once the original coverage cycle moved on.

 East Palestine was one of those disasters that drew intense national attention and then slipped into administrative obscurity.
 In April 2024, Norfolk Southern agreed to pay $600 million to settle a class action over the derailment.
-That sounds like the endpoint, but it wasn't.
+That sounded like the endpoint, but it wasn't.
 By late 2025, courts were still wrestling with fee and distribution fights around the settlement, and some local residents continued to worry about when money would actually arrive and whether the settlement structure truly reflected the long-term harm.
-The public usually remembers the black smoke and the controlled burn.
-What it forgets is that the afterlife of a disaster often looks like years of litigation and paperwork rather than a neat resolution.

 Timeline